Performance Tuning

 Memory

-MixEmergency uses your computer's memory to store video frames in an attempt to optimise video decoding performance.
+MixEmergency uses your computer's memory to store video frames in an attempt to optimize video decoding performance.
 If the memory on your computer becomes low, this can cause MixEmergency's performance to deteriorate.
 The level of memory used can be set in the Advanced panel of the preferences.
-It is recommended that you set this level to a value approximately 50% to 80% of your computer's free memory.
-You can check the level of your computer's free memory using the Activity Monitor application on Mac OS X.
+You can check the level of your computer's free memory using the Activity Monitor application on macOS.

 Quality